By Becca Pilolla

 After we were finally rescued from the Sahara, we made our way to Tagezout.
 A small surfer town.
 Great for some R&R!
 Instead of taking my talents to the surf, I found a nice big rock, laid my towel down and then my behind as well and tanned for several hours.
 Let me tell ya, getting outta the Sahara was stressful enough, I needed a little beach time!

 Chilled out with a bunch of surfers at night on top of the hotel over looking the coastline with a nice big BBQ.
 A BBQ never sounded so good!
-Give me a piece of America, but also a break from Moroccan food!
+Give me a piece of

 Our final destination was Essaouira.
 My favorite!
 It’s a great little fisherman’s village with lots of great shopping, and pretty views.
 Lots of different type of food there to eat, and just an all around fun walk in the sun type of place!
 Unfortunately this was our last place we ventured to, and were only here for one night.
 So we packed up our things and headed back to the big city and then catching a flight back to Italia!